Skip to main content

 The system builds continuity through use.
 The more you create, the more it learns.
 The more it learns, the more it anticipates.
 At some point, it stops feeling like software.
 It starts feeling like a living workspace that grows with you.

 We stopped designing for static interfaces.
-We started designing for motion, for memory, for life.
+We started designing for memory, for intelligence, for execution, for life.

 What Neuroscience Tells Us About Remembering